RU09342/lab-2-blinking-leds-nickgorab/Multiple Blink/README.md

 ### Seconday LED Pins
-- F5529 &nbsp;&nbsp;&nbsp;&nbsp; PIN 4.7
+- F5529: &nbsp;&nbsp;&nbsp;&nbsp; PIN 4.7
-- FR2311&nbsp;&nbsp;&nbsp; PIN 2.0
+- FR2311: &nbsp;&nbsp;&nbsp; PIN 2.0
-- FR5994&nbsp;&nbsp;&nbsp; PIN 1.1
+- FR5994: &nbsp;&nbsp;&nbsp; PIN 1.1
-- FR6989&nbsp;&nbsp;&nbsp; PIN 9.7
+- FR6989: &nbsp;&nbsp;&nbsp; PIN 9.7
-- G2553	&nbsp;&nbsp;&nbsp;&nbsp; PIN 1.6
+- G2553:&nbsp;&nbsp;&nbsp;&nbsp; PIN 1.6

 ## Extra Work
 This extra work sections goes into detail with controlling even more extra lights attached externally to the circuit.

 ### Even More LEDs
-Since up to this point you should have hopefully noticed that you are simply just controlling each pin on your processor.
-So... what is keeping you from putting an LED on each pin?
-Can you actually control the speed of each of these LEDs?
+For this section, 5 LEDs were attached to the breadboard and they were all set to turn on at different rates using the circuitry required for the off-board LEDs.
+Each consecutive LED blinks twice as fast as the last one, resulting in the final code creating in a binary counter, counting from 0 to 31.

 ### Patterned Lights
 If you can control a ton of LEDs, what is keeping you from having a little fun?
 Why not try and make something like a moving face or other moving object in lights. *CAUTION* I would only do this if you have finished the rest of the lab.